mentalclear/100-days-of-code/r1-log.md

 Day 86.
 Working through the Scientific Computing with Python path at FreeCodeCamp.
 Went over 95% of Python for Everybody.
 Such an irony.. it was 59% yday :) Refreshed SQL commands... nice :)

 ### R1D87
+Day 87.
+Completed the theoretical part of the Scientific Computing with Python path at FreeCodeCamp.
+Python for Everybody is completed.
+Starting Arithmetic Formatter project there.

 ### R1D88

+### R1D89